Frequently Asked Questions

 • An HTTPS connection is made to https://time.grapheneos.org/generate_204 to update the time with a millisecond precision X-Time header.
 As part of future support for using other services, it falls back to the standard Date header with second precision.

-This is a full replacement for Android's standard network time update implementation, which uses unauthentication SNTP (Simple Network Time Protocol) with fallback to the cellular network when it's not available (GNSS can also be used as a time source but is disabled by default, and OEMs can choose the priority order).
-Network time updates are security sensitive since certificate validation depends on having an accurate time, but the standard NTP / SNTP protocols used across most OSes have no authentication or encryption.
+This is a full replacement for Android's standard network time update implementation, which uses unauthenticated SNTP (Simple Network Time Protocol) with fallback to the cellular network when it's not available (GNSS can also be used as a time source but is disabled by default, and OEMs can choose the priority order).
+Network time updates are security sensitive since certificate validation depends on having an accurate time, but the standard NTP / SNTP protocols used across most OSes have no authentication.
+Our servers obtain the time from 6 independent NTP servers with NTS for authentication where at least 3 servers need to agree on the time for it to be updated.

 We plan to offer a toggle to use the standard functionality instead of HTTPS-based time updates in order to blend in with other devices.